Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/user-prompt-content.md

 Any `TextBlock` controls used within `Footer` will wrap text by default.

 @if (avalonia) {
-Use the [FooterImage](xref:@ActiproUIRoot.Controls.UserPromptControl.FooterImage) property to optionally display a 16x16 image next to the `Footer` content.
+Use the [FooterImageSource](xref:@ActiproUIRoot.Controls.UserPromptControl.FooterImageSource) property to optionally display a 16x16 image next to the `Footer` content.
 Any `IImage` is supported.

-When using the [builder pattern](builder-pattern.md), the [WithFooterContent](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WithFooterContent*) method is used to configure the [UserPromptBuilder](xref:@ActiproUIRoot.Controls.UserPromptControl.Footer) property and the [WithFooterImage](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WithFooterImage*) method configures the [FooterImage](xref:@ActiproUIRoot.Controls.UserPromptControl.FooterImage) property.
+When using the [builder pattern](builder-pattern.md), the [WithFooterContent](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WithFooterContent*) method is used to configure the [UserPromptBuilder](xref:@ActiproUIRoot.Controls.UserPromptControl.Footer) property and the [WithFooterImage](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WithFooterImage*) method configures the [FooterImageSource](xref:@ActiproUIRoot.Controls.UserPromptControl.FooterImageSource) property.

 ```csharp
 await UserPromptBuilder.Configure()